jackspirou/chip/README.md

 simplicity of it's design provided powerful foundations to explore.

 A couple years later, I stumbled upon Golang and I was reminded of the same simplicity of SNARL.
-It was refreshing.
+It was refreshing having dealt with so much Java, and C++.

 It is important to note that while Golang is lexically simple, as a compiled language it  holds tremendous complexity around it's runtime